WorldHistoricalGazetteer/whg3/Installation.md

        - _Alternatively, you can use `docker-compose-dev.yml`, which includes additional Docker services that are not required in most instances._

 6. #### Verify Docker Setup:
-    In Docker Desktop and check the following:
+    In Docker Desktop, check the following:

    - On the `Volumes` tab you should see a `<your-fork-name>_dev-db-data` volume.
    - On the `Containers` tab, ensure all services specified in the `docker-compose-dev-minimal.yml` file are running.
 If any has an "exited" status, click on the service name to view its log.